GluuFederation/docs-ce-prod/docs/source/admin-guide/openid-connect.md

 ![add-client2](../img/openid/add_client_encryption.png)

 There are many client configuration parameters.
 Most are specified in the [Client Registration](http://openid.net/specs/openid-connect-registration-1_0.html#ClientRegistration) section of the OpenID Connect specification.
+The Client Secret field features a `Lock Secret Field` button to prevent accidental edits or autofill.

-There are two configurations params which can only be configured via oxTrust by an administrator.
+There are two configurations parameters that can only be configured via oxTrust by an administrator.
 These include:

 1. Pre-Authorization: If the OAuth authorization prompt should not be displayed to end users, set this field to `True`.
 This is useful for SSO to internal clients (not third party) where there is no need to prompt the person to approve the release of information.